Oct 9, 2020 - Staff Article

 By avoiding these common installation pit-falls you can help to ensure a long life of your drain and prevent the need of having to re-install and dig your drain field in a few years.
 If you have any questions about how to install in your specific area it's recommended to reach out to a local landscaping or water proofing expert when designing a system to diagnose how your drain system is working, or if it requires more attention.

-If you need drainage fabric for your drainage project then take a look at the Nonwoven fabrics below that are perfect for this kind of application.
+If your drainage project requires non-woven fabric consider our selection of professional-grade nonwoven fabrics below that are perfect for this kind of application.
 Also feel free to contact us with any drainage fabric questions, or to order by phone.
 Pro Fabric Supply: (800) 520-7731